MicrosoftDocs/sdk-api/sdk-api-src/content/_wnet/index.md

 ---
 UID: TP:wnet
 ms.assetid: 65604794-a7a0-34a4-8073-0694baf923aa
-ms.author: windowsdriverdev
+ms.author: windowssdkdev
-ms.date: 05/21/18
+ms.date: 05/25/2018
 ms.keywords:
-ms.prod: windows-hardware
+ms.prod: windows
-ms.technology: windows-devices
+ms.technology: windows-sdk
 ms.topic: portal
 ---

-# Wnet
+# Windows Networking (WNet)

-Overview of the Wnet technology.
+Overview of the Windows Networking (WNet) technology.

-The Wnet technology is not associated with any headers.
+The Windows Networking (WNet) technology is not associated with any headers.

+For the programming guide, see [Windows Networking (WNet)](/windows/desktop/wnet).